 When the client wins, so does everyone else.
-This is the underlying principle beneath user experience, a crucial aspect of web design that has massive ramifications for your roofing sales.
-A positive, pleasant user experience (or UX) almost always results in longer website visits and higher conversion rates!
-Stunted UX design typically ends in lost customers and poor rankings for your site.
+Success is the underlying principle beneath user experience, a crucial aspect of web design that has massive ramifications for your roofing sales.
+A positive, pleasant user experience (or UX) almost always results in more extended website visits and higher conversion rates!
+Conversely, stunted UX design typically ends in lost customers and poor rankings for your site.

 So what’s at stake in our discussion today?